 IPs are integral to every SoC design.
-The need for ubiquitous connectivity has pushed the threshold for content in SoCs even beyond the predictions of Moore’s law.
-An IP is not only required to work in stand-alone mode, but must also work in the context of the rest of the circuits, including other third party IPs, in a target SoC.
+The need for ubiquitous connectivity has pushed the threshold for content in SoCs beyond the predictions of Moore’s law.
+An IP is not only required to work in stand-alone mode, but must also work within the context of all the circuits, including third party IPs, in a target SoC.
 IP integration and verification are regarded as some of the biggest challenges faced by SoC designers.
 The same IP operating in two different modes can experience very different voltage drops at the top level.
 To ensure power integrity of an IP across all levels of hierarchy in the SoC, the IP has to be accurately modeled and characterized for different modes of operation in top-level voltage drop analysis.
-Transfer of the IP to an SoC team must include the electrical and physical properties of the IP, along with any embedded constraints for power integrity sign-off.
+Transfer of the IP to an SoC team must include the electrical and physical properties of the IP, along with any embedded constraints for power integrity signoff.

 Totem’s GUI environment is tightly coupled to the underlying engine and offers advanced query and debugging capabilities to easily identify and root-cause design weakness.
 It has several customizable maps and debugviews that can help designers easily find and fix the real design weakness.
 Moreover, Totem also offers capabilities to perform what-if analysis to perform quick design fixes and perform verification before finalizing the changes in the design.
 This significantly speeds up the turnaround compared to traditional flows where one needs to perform design fixes in implementation tools and then perform expensive LVS and RC extraction before performing the EMIR analysis.
 Totem’s versatile, multifunctional GUI gives the look and feel of a layout editor while providing full visibility into simulation results through sophisticated multi-tab and multi-pane capabilities.

 Totem offers advanced analysis and modeling for a variety of markets.
 This includes analysis such as: